Skip to content

 GFD Sector Fixed Income

-Data collated and provided by Global Financial Data has been compiled from multiple archival sources including financial reports, news periodicals, sectoral journals and other publications.
+Data collated by Global Financial Data is compiled from multiple archival sources including financial reports, news periodicals, sectoral journals and other publications.
 "Finaeon GFD has produced continuous chain-linked data sets by appending the current data series with the historical data which have been verified, cross-referenced and transcribed prior to their inclusion."

 Related EUI resources

-Datastream (Refinitiv/LSEG) is a global financial and macroeconomic time-series database, providing data on equities, stock market indices, currencies, company fundamentals, fixed income securities and key economic indicators for 175 countries and 60 markets.
+Datastream (LSEG) is a global financial and macroeconomic time-series database, providing data on equities, stock market indices, currencies, company fundamentals, fixed income securities and key economic indicators for 175 countries and 60 markets.
 Equity data from IPO to present is updated daily.
 Macroeconomic time series are monthly, quarterly and annual, with up to 60 years of coverage.
-Datastream is published by Refinitiv, a subsidiary of the London Stock Exchange Group plc.
+[Full details]

 EUI members also have access to these historical data resources: